Alessandro Bastoni: Style of play

 A left–footed defender, Bastoni started his career as a full-back, but is also capable of playing as a centre-back, a role in which he became increasingly deployed as his career progressed.
 He is mainly known for his passing ability and ball control, while his height and ability to exploit spaces allows him to be effective in the air, which makes him a goal threat from indirect set–pieces.
 Regarded as a promising young player in the media, in 2020, he was included in the list of "Fifty for the future: UEFA.com's ones to watch."
+Known for his ability to time his challenges and his calmness under pressure, in 2024 he was included in 90min.com's list of "the 25 best centre-backs in world football."

+During Simone Inzaghi's time as a manager at Inter Milan, Bastoni became a starting left center-back in the 3–5–2 formation and formed a formidable partnership with a left wing-back Federico Dimarco, which the two carried over into the national team.
+Despite his nominal role of a defender playing in the back-three, Bastoni often makes overlapping runs on the left side, linking up with either Dimarco or other players in close proximity, and is capable of providing bending crosses into the opposition's penalty area, which led him to assist a number of his team's goals.
+He has also been used as a left-sided wide midfielder on occasion, giving him more license to roam forward and provide his team with crosses.

+Due to high presence of other left-footed center-backs in the national team, namely Francesco Acerbi, Alessandro Buongiorno, and Riccardo Calafiori, Bastoni also plays in the middle of a back-three or even as a right-sided center-back in the back-four.
+When playing in this role, he is usually compared to Leonardo Bonucci due to his ability to provide accurate long passes from the back.

 Personal life

 Bastoni's father, Nicola, was also a footballer, who played as a left–back for Cremonese.
-On 6 October 2020, it was announced that Bastoni tested positive for COVID-19, while being asymptomatic, amid its pandemic in Italy.
-On January 21, 2022, his long-time partner gave birth to a daughter, who was named Azzurra.
+On 21 January 2022, his long-time partner gave birth to a daughter, who was named Azzurra.